LovelaceAcademy/Learn/README.md

 # Lovelace Academy: Learn
 Content for https://learn.lovelace.academy

+## Updated on

+To show the last modification date, add a `last_modified_at` field on the frontmatter with the current date.

 ## Notification blockquotes

 If you need to create notification-styled blockquotes, add them like